-At the beginning of the 20th century, the United States of America was a burgeoning superpower whose industrial and manufacturing economy rivaled those of the European great powers.
-American economic growth in the second half of the 19th century was the fastest in its history, producing rapid rises in production, wages and personal wealth.
-The late 1800s in particular was a period of rapid industrialisation, expansion, population growth and – for some – prosperity.
-The tremendous opportunities available in America caused a surge in immigration in the late 1800s.
-Millions crossed the seas from Europe and Asia, seeking work opportunities as well as political and religious freedom.
-Industrial growth also transformed American society.
-New transport infrastructure made travel and relocation easier; and some American cities – particularly New York, Chicago and Philadelphia – swelled with newcomers.
-Industrial power was matched with military power.
-So economically prosperous was the quarter-century beginning 1870 that Mark Twain later called it America’s ‘Gilded Age’.
+At the beginning of the 20th century, the United States (US) was a burgeoning superpower.
+US industrial and manufacturing rivalled that of the European great powers.
+American economic growth in the second half of the 1800s was the fastest in its history, generating significant increases in production, wages and personal wealth.
+The late 1800s, in particular, was a period of rapid industrialisation, expansion, population growth and, for some, growing prosperity.
+The tremendous opportunities available in America sparked a surge in immigration in the late 1800s.
+Millions of migrant workers crossed the seas from Europe and Asia, seeking job opportunities as well as political and religious freedom.
+Industrial growth transformed American society.
+New transport infrastructure made travel and relocation easier.
+Some American cities – particularly New York, Chicago and Philadelphia – swelled with newcomers.
+American industrial growth expanded its military strength.

-Most of this growth, of course, was facilitated by capitalism.
-America’s economic successes came not from government policy but from private capital and investment – as well as the ready availability of cheap labour.
-Unrestrained by government restrictions or high labour costs, American capitalists were able to build gigantic corporations, transportation and communications networks, heavy industries, banking and financial organisations.
-The amount of railroad track tripled in the 20 years before 1880, permitting the free movement of people and cargo.
+Most of this growth sprung from unrestrained capitalism.
+America’s economic growth came not from government policy but from private capital and investment, as well as the availability of cheap labour.
+Unchecked by government restrictions or high labour costs, American capitalists built gigantic corporations, transportation and communications networks, heavy industries and powerful banking and financial organisations.
+In the two decades before 1880 the amount of railroad track tripled, allowing the free movement of people and cargo.
 Coal mining and steel manufacture boomed, fuelled by new technical developments and production methods.
-Factories, mines and farms all benefited from mass-produced machinery, now cheaper and more readily available.
-‘Gilded Age’ America became the creative hub of the world, with thousands of new inventions and patents like the telegraph, telephone, electric power and lighting.
-The need for investment capital led to the formation of stock markets and the growth of American banks.
-Leading all this growth were business tycoons, men like John D. Rockefeller, John Jacob Astor, JP Morgan and Andrew Carnegie.
+Factories, mines and farms all benefited from mass produced machinery, which became cheaper and more accessible.
+Late 19th century America became the creative hub of the world, conceiving hundreds of new inventions like the telegraph, telephone, electric power and lighting.
+The need for investment capital fuelled a growth in stock market and American banks.
+The figureheads of this growth were business tycoons like John D. Rockefeller (oil), John Jacob Astor (real estate), JP Morgan (banking) and Andrew Carnegie (steel).

-These problems did give way to reforms during the so-called Progressive Era, from the 1890s to 1920.
-Journalists became more active in exposing corruption and injustice.
-There were political reforms that enhanced and improved elections and democratic representation.
-Social reforms created improvements to healthcare, education and the law.
-Economic reform and regulation was slower coming, however the early 1900s saw legislation to reduce the size and power of corporate monopolies and oligarchies.
-Wages increased and the America middle-class began to grow.
-There were gradual, but still inadequate improvements in working conditions; as a consequence unions continue to flourish in the early 20th century.
-America’s industrial economy was given a shot in the arm by World War I. Though the US was initially neutral and did not enter the war until April 1917, many American companies signed lucrative deals to supply the Allies – Britain and France chiefly – with munitions, equipment and supplies.
-The war devastated Europe, physically and economically, while America was untouched and financially enriched.
-The US had emerged as a superpower and few questioned its capacity to dominate the 20th century.
+These problems came under scrutiny during the so-called Progressive Era, between the 1890s and 1920.
+American journalists became more active in exposing corruption and injustice.
+Political reforms improved elections and democratic representation.
+Social reforms brought improvements to healthcare, education and the law.
+Economic reform and regulation were slower coming, though the early 1900s saw the introduction of legislation to reduce the size and power of corporate monopolies.
+Wages increased and the America middle class began to grow.
+There were gradual improvements in working conditions, though unions continued to flourish in the early 20th century.
+America’s industrial economy was given a shot in the arm by World War I. Though the US did not enter the war until April 1917, many American companies raced to sign lucrative deals to supply the Allies – Britain and France chiefly – with munitions, equipment and supplies.
+While the war devastated Europe physically and economically, America was untouched and financially invigorated.
+The United States entered the post-war period as a genuine superpower.

-The Bolshevik revolution in Russia in 1917 triggered anti-communist paranoia, both foreign and domestic.
-Washington refused point-blank to recognise the Soviet Union or its communist leaders, a situation that continued until 1933.
+The Bolshevik revolution in Russia in 1917 triggered anti-communist paranoia in the United States.
+Washington refused to recognise the Soviet Union or its communist leaders, a situation that prevailed until 1933.
 In July 1918 president Woodrow Wilson ordered 13,000 American troops to northern Russia, to support White anti-communist forces there.
-The communist revolution in Russia also contributed to America’s first ‘Red Scare’ (1918-20).
-American capitalists were concerned that Soviet ideas or agents might infiltrate American unions, making them more radical, more violent and revolutionary.
-A series of events in 1919 seemed to justify their fears.
-Strikes among Seattle dock workers (January) Boston police (September) eastern steelworkers (September) and coal miners (November) suggested America’s union movement had become more radical and militant.
-In mid-1919 a fringe anarchist group posted mail bombs containing pounds of dynamite to several politicians and officials.
-Only one man was killed but there was obvious intent to kill more.
-The government moved against radicals and socialists, setting up a special investigative task force and launching a series of raids in the winter of 1919-20.
+The rise of communism in Russia also contributed to America’s first ‘Red Scare’ (1918-20).
+American capitalists were particularly concerned about Soviet ideas – or even Soviet agents – infiltrating American unions, making them more radical and violent, potentially revolutionary.
+Events in 1919 seemed to justify these fears.
+Strikes among Seattle dock workers (January), Boston police (September), eastern steelworkers (September) and coal miners (November) suggested American unionists had become more radical and militant.
+In mid 1919 an anarchist group posted mail bombs containing several pounds of dynamite to several politicians and officials.
+Only one person was killed but the bombs were obviously intended to kill more.
+The US federal government moved against radicals and socialists, setting up an investigative task force and launching a series of raids in the winter of 1919-20.
 Almost 250 European-born socialists and political agitators were deported from the US in December 1919.
-In 1920 five socialist politicians were expelled from the New York State Assembly, despite having been elected by constituents.
+In 1920 five socialist politicians were expelled from the New York State Assembly, despite being elected by constituents.

-1. By the 1900s America was the most industrialsed nation in the world, its wealth rivaling the empires of Europe.
+1. By the 1900s America was the most industrialised nation in the world, its wealth rivalling the empires of Europe.

 2. Much of this progress came in the late 1800s, largely at the expense of workers, wages and conditions.